Amani5576/SHA-1-cryptography/README.md

-# Cryptography with the use of SHA_1
+# SHA-1 Cryptographic hashing and hash-cracking

 1. Takes user input of a passcode, passphrase or short message and converts it to a digest of 40 hexadecimal digits.
 2. Returns the message/passcode/passphrase from any given digest from two different methods